COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 _csp.input_minimum_number_of_components 2
 ```

-For metal-organic systems, the `input_molecule` and `Chemical` dictionaries can be used specifying metallic atoms as
+For metal-organic systems, the `_csp.input_molecular_entity` and `Chemical` dictionaries can be used specifying
-"individual molecules":
+metallic atoms and ligands:

 ```text
 data_mo